autumnmarceau/glitchlette/_posts/2025-08-01-every-rat-photo-behind-the-scenes.md

 The shoot itself oscillated between fun and suffering.
 I mean, look at me, I was wearing pleather and a dress made of tissue paper.
 Our only light sources were the car’s headlights and a tiny 6x3-inch lightbox Jaz brought along.

-In between takes, I huddled in the ghost hoodie to stay warm, which is how we got the thumbnail photo.

-<figure>
-  <img src="/photos/feltcute.jpeg" alt="Glitchlette on the beach" class="blog-post-image">
-  <br><figcaption>If you zoom in, you can see how the rain fell sideways in this photo.</figcaption>
-</figure>

 We rolled onto the beach around 11PM.
 The weather was *awful*.
 Low 40s, with brash gusts of wind and sheets of rain pouring sideways.
 My weather app showed a **gale warning advisory**, but we figured we could ignore it since we weren’t planning on getting on a boat or going swimming.

 In hindsight, a bad call.

+<figure>
+  <img src="/photos/feltcute.jpeg" alt="Glitchlette on the beach" class="blog-post-image">
+  <br><figcaption>If you zoom in, you can see how the rain fell sideways in this photo.</figcaption>
+</figure>

 Most of the photos were unusable thanks to my frigid posture and shivering jaw.
 My non-prescription sclera lenses and LED headlights blasting into my periphery robbed me of sight.

 If I look terrified in the photo, it's because I was.
-In the moment the album cover was taken, I caught a glimpse of another cars headlights rapidly approaching us.
-They quickly turned to exit the shore, but I spent a solid 10 seconds thinking I was about to get flattened.
+In the moment the shot was taken, I caught a glimpse of another cars headlights rapidly approaching us.
+They quickly turned to exit the shore, but Jaz caught the brief flash of mortal terror in my eyes.

 ## Never Turn Your Back On The Ocean